Brazil prosecutor's move against Lula clouds ruling party's outlook

 But the Workers Party, in power since 2003, has long considered Lula its ace in the hole for future elections.

-Rousseff’s mentor and a hero to millions of poor voters, Lula remained popular among many even as Brazil’s economy entered recession and prosecutors alleged that he may have benefited from kickbacks and obstructed justice in a probe into graft at state oil company Petrobras (PETR4.SA).
+Rousseff’s mentor and a hero to millions of poor voters, Lula remained popular among many even as Brazil’s economy entered recession and prosecutors alleged that he may have benefited from kickbacks and obstructed justice in a probe into graft at state oil company Petrobras.

 The leftist icon has denied any wrongdoing.
 But a request by the prosecutor to press charges against him at the Supreme Court - made public on Tuesday - escalates Lula’s legal problems, diminishing his ability to rally the party and mount a credible opposition to emboldened rivals.